 BNC, MHV, SHV, Kings and the Large Lemos are compatible with the large cable we have.

 The BNC, SMA, SMB, SMC and small Lemo connectors are not suitable for voltages above 250V-500V.
-We do not recommend using those connectors to connect up to the high voltage connectors because mistakes such as connecting a 10kV power supply to an expensive oscilloscope will happen.
+We do not recommend using those connectors on the same lead as the high voltage connectors because mistakes such as connecting a 10kV power supply to an expensive oscilloscope will happen.
+If this type of connector

 Those images contains the standard connectors that we connect to.